memo-567/geogram/docs/command-line-switches.md

-  --cli                      Run in CLI mode (no GUI) --http-api                 Enable HTTP API on startup --debug-api                Enable Debug API on startup --verbose                  Enable verbose logging --help, -h                 Show help message --version, -v              Show version information
+  --cli                      Run in CLI mode (no GUI) --http-api                 Enable HTTP API on startup --debug-api                Enable Debug API on startup --new-identity             Create a new identity on startup --identity-type=TYPE       Identity type: 'client' (default) or 'station' --nickname=NAME            Nickname for the new identity --verbose                  Enable verbose logging --help, -h                 Show help message --version, -v              Show version information